CCTV & surveillance cameras

 • Protecting the health and safety of employees, customers and members of the public

-• Protecting property and other infrastructure
+• Protecting TfL property, assets and other infrastructure

 • The management and investigation of major incidents